This article lists the most common issues encountered by users when using the free UISP Cloud accompanied by the recommended steps to solve them.

 The Controller is Missing Devices

 There is a minimal number of active devices that need to be connected to each free UISP Cloud instance in order to keep it active.
 When the limit is not fulfilled, that instance is suspended.
-If you are seeing this warning, it should be enough to add active devices to make it go away.
+If you are seeing this warning, it should suffice to add active devices and the error message will go away.
 There is a system of automatic email warnings in place which will notify users before their UISP instance is suspended.
 If the instance has been suspended and users wish to activate it again, the UISP team will save the data for a few months so users can retrieve them by using the Ubiquiti support request form.

 After logging in, there is a "UISP is starting" message with a picture of a rocket